 📈 New York City mayor election betting odds

 Curious who the favorite is to become New York City's next mayor?
-Market-based platforms like Kalshi offer valuable insight:
+Market-based platforms like Kalshi offer valuable insight.
+Be sure to use the Kalshi promo code to get the biggest bang for your buck.

-Despite big-name backing and financial muscle (Bloomberg’s PAC contributed over $8 million), Cuomo’s comeback bid has been marred by lingering controversies.
-While still a viable candidate, Kalshi users now see his path narrowing without cross-ideological support.
+Despite big-name backing and financial muscle (Bloomberg’s PAC contributed over $8 million), Cuomo’s comeback bid has been stalled by his primary loss.
+The former Governor resigned in 2021 due to sexual harassment allegations that he denied.

 What is ranked-choice voting?